Showing posts with label Decision Making. Show all posts

 Not surprisingly, only one was not primarily about me - it's highlighted in bold.
 Personally, I want to walk through my life journey humbly and justly with God - Micah 6:8.
 I say "yes" to a life with choices that leads to a productive and peaceful life where "we" might experience true joy, Romans 15:13.

 The only church in town will offer power, peace, rest, and hope amidst all circumstances.
-A respite where we might set our focus from ourselves to our Lord and Savior - a loving Father (Abba).
+A respite where we might move our focus from ourselves to our Lord and Savior - a loving Father (Abba).

 Just for today...